 You can fix audio issues in Windows 11 by updating the drivers, troubleshooting, increasing volume levels and system configurations, reinstalling the driver, restarting audio services, installing the sound manager, or enabling the playback devices from the system audio settings.

-There are a few causes of this issue, including the wrong speaker configuration, outdated or corrupt audio drivers, muted playback devices, hardware, etc. Let’s see a few details about each reason before starting the solution.
+This issue has a few causes, including the wrong speaker configuration, outdated or corrupt audio drivers, muted playback devices, hardware, etc. Let’s see a few details about each reason before starting the solution.

-Wrong Output Device Configurations: Sometimes, we connect our system to different types of external speakers or headphones.
-After joining the system, we forget to change the default output device.
+Wrong Output Device Configurations: Sometimes, we connect our system to different external speakers or headphones.
+After joining the system, we forgot to change the default output device.
 This leads to no audio.

-Outdated Drivers: Latest windows always require the latest driver support.
+Outdated Drivers: The latest windows always require the latest driver support.
 Old firmware sometimes doesn’t support the new operating system and its features.

 Corrupt Audio Drivers: There is a possibility that your drivers will become corrupt if you shut down your computer in the middle of the update process.

-Muted Output Devices: There are times when we accidentally mute the output device volume which leads to an audio not working issue in windows 11.
+Muted Output Devices: Sometimes, we accidentally mute the output device volume, leading to audio not working issue in Windows 11.

 Muted or Disabled Playback Device: There might be a possibility that your playback devices are muted or disabled, which is causing the audio issue.

 Hardware Problem: There can be some hardware problems as well.
-If you have connected an external speaker or headphones, then check if it is properly working or not.
+If you have connected an external speaker or headphones, check if it works properly.

-Windows Audio Services Stop Working: Windows audio services might have stopped working for some reason.
-It can lead to audio issue in Windows 11.
+Windows Audio Services Stop Working: Windows audio services might have stopped working.
+It can lead to audio issues in Windows 11.

 Troubleshoot Windows Audios

-Troubleshooting is at the top of our solution list because if the problem is not big, it might only get solved by troubleshooting.
-You can use the inbuilt Windows troubleshooter to fix primary drivers and connection-related issues.
+Troubleshooting is at the top of our solution list because if the problem is not big, it might only be solved by troubleshooting.
+The built-in Windows troubleshooter can fix primary drivers and connection-related issues.

 - Go to Settings and then click on Update & Security.